Polish Chamber of Statutory Auditors

 In accordance with the Act on Statutory Auditors, Audit Firms and Public Oversight of 2017 as amended, the Polish Chamber of Statutory Auditors (PIBR) has responsibility for adopting ethical requirements for auditors subject to approval of the Polish Audit Oversight Agency (PANA).

 The PIBR has developed activities to raise awareness of the IESBA Code of Ethics and to assist its members with the implementation of the standards.
-Examples of such activities include the organization of seminars on ethical issues, the delivery of continuing professional development courses on the IESBA Code of Ethics, organizing a conference on ethics, collating a bank of ethical dilemmas and responses from the Ethics Committee for publication on its website, translating additional implementation materials from IESBA and IFAC, and providing responses to members’ specific inquires and concerns regarding ethical problems and/or situations.
+Examples of such activities include: the organization of seminars, webinars on the Code of Ethics and ethical issues, the delivery of continuing professional development courses (theoretical and practical case studies) on the IESBA Code of Ethics, including provisions on ethics in annual auditing conferences, preparing support and explanatory materials on the new Code of Ethics, collating a bank of ethical dilemmas and responses from the Ethics Committee for publication on its website, translating additional implementation materials from IESBA and IFAC, and providing responses to members’ specific inquires and concerns regarding ethical problems and/or situations.
+Moreover, PIBR has a dedicated page on its website on the new IESBA Code of Ethics.
+The page includes Polish translations of the IESBA Revisions to the Code (2022 IESBA Handbook) and support materials (translated by PIBR).

 The PIBR has demonstrated an ongoing process to maintain its level of fulfillment with the SMO 4 obligations and is committed to continuous review & improvement and the sustained adoption process of IESBA pronouncements.
-As feasible, the PIBR should continue to advocate for the adoption of the revisions to role & mindset of professional accountants which had an effective date of December 2021.
-Similarly, it is encouraged to advocate for the early adoption of revisions in the 2021 Code that become effective December 2022.
+As feasible, IESBA pronouncements that are adopted in Poland should have the same effective date as that provided by the IESBA.

 In accordance with the Act on Statutory Auditors, Audit Firms and Public Oversight of 2017 as amended, the Polish Chamber of Statutory Auditors (PIBR) and the Polish Audit Oversight Agency (PANA) are responsible for the I&D mechanisms for auditors.